gefetobor/android-qe-tech-test/README.md

 ## Prequisites:

 - Appium server installed on the machine.
-In case not, install it by running command `npm install -g appium`.(v1.22.2 Preferred Stable version) For more details visit: https://appium.io/docs/en/about-appium/getting-started/?lang=en
+In case not, install it by running command `npm install -g appium` For more details visit: https://appium.io/docs/en/about-appium/getting-started/?lang=en

 - iOS Simulator or Android Emulator or real device to execute tests.